 - How to conduct an efficient Property Assessment Review Panel session.

-All Panel members are expected to carry out their duties according to Section 31 (5) of the Assessment Act and, as identified in training provided by the Ministry.
+All Panel Chairs are expected to carry out their duties according to Section 31 (5) of the Assessment Act and, as identified in training provided by the Ministry.

-Property Assessment Review Panel members are paid by per diem which is determined by the Minister.
-Member rates are $425.00 for a full sitting day and $212.50 for every half sitting day.
+Property Assessment Review Panel Chairs are paid by per diem which is determined by the Minister.
+Chair rates are: $600.00 for a full sitting day and $300.00 for every half sitting day.

-Should Panel members be required to travel, appropriate travel expenses will be reimbursed at the same rates as provincial government employees.
+Should Panel Chairs be required to travel, appropriate travel expenses will be reimbursed at the same rates as provincial government employees.

 Panel Skill Requirements

-As a member of the Panel, you will contribute your personal and professional knowledge and experience to decision-making and meet the following conflict of interest guidelines:
+As Chair of the Panel, you will contribute your personal and professional knowledge and experience to decision-making and meet the following conflict of interest guidelines:

-- Panel members should not hold elected office, or be closely related (spouse or close relative) to someone who holds elected office.
+- Panel Chairs should not hold elected office, or be closely related (spouse or close relative) to someone who holds elected office.

-- Panel members should not hold appointments to other boards or commissions that control budgets significantly affected by property assessment.
+- Panel Chairs should not hold appointments to other boards or commissions that control budgets significantly affected by property assessment.

-The following are desirable business skills and background/experience for Panel members:
+- The following are desirable business skills and background/experience for Panel Chairs: